Had3r/MD-projekt/README.md

 # MD Projekt

 Responsive website development with HTML5, CSS3 and some jQuery.
-In this project I focused on the web design (below web design guidelines and tips - source: Jonas Schmedtmann course)
+In this project I focused on the web design (below web design guidelines and tips - source: Jonas Schmedtmann course).
+Preview: http://www.md-projekt.org.pl/

 </div>